The Wall: Background

 By September, Pink Floyd were having financial problems and urgently needed to produce an album to make money.
 The financial planners Norton Warburg Group (NWG) had invested £1.3–3.3 million, up to £ in contemporary value, of the group's money in high-risk venture capital to reduce their tax liabilities.
-The strategy failed when many of the businesses NWG invested in lost money, leaving the band facing tax rates potentially as high as 83 percent.
+The strategy failed when many of the businesses NWG invested in lost money, leaving the band facing tax rates potentially as high as 83 per cent.
 Waters said: "Eighty-three per cent was a lot of money in those days and we didn't have it."
 Pink Floyd terminated their relationship with NWG, demanding the return of uninvested funds.
 Gilmour said he became closely involved in the business side of Pink Floyd afterwards: "Ever since then, there's not a penny that I haven't signed for.
 I sign every cheque and examine everything."

 To help manage the project's 26 tracks, Waters decided to bring in an outside producer and collaborator, feeling he needed "a collaborator who was musically and intellectually in a similar place to where I was".
 They hired Ezrin at the suggestion of Waters's then-wife Carolyne Christie, who had worked as Ezrin's secretary.
 Ezrin had previously worked with Alice Cooper, Lou Reed, Kiss, and Peter Gabriel.
 From the start, Waters made it clear who was in charge, telling him: "You can write anything you want.
 Just don't expect any credit."

 Ezrin and Gilmour reviewed Waters's concept, discarding what they thought was not good enough.
 Waters and Ezrin worked mostly on the story, improving the concept.
 Ezrin presented a 40-page script to the rest of the band, with positive results.
 He recalled: "The next day at the studio, we had a table read, like you would with a play, but with the whole of the band, and their eyes all twinkled, because then they could see the album."
 Ezrin broadened the storyline, distancing it from the autobiographical work Waters had written and basing it on a composite character named Pink.
-Engineer Nick Griffiths later said: "Ezrin was very good in The Wall, because he did manage to pull the whole thing together.
+The engineer Nick Griffiths later said: "Ezrin was very good in The Wall, because he did manage to pull the whole thing together.
 He's a very forceful guy.
 There was a lot of argument about how it should sound between Roger and Dave, and he bridged the gap between them."
 Waters wrote most of the album, with Gilmour co-writing "Comfortably Numb", "Run Like Hell", and "Young Lust", and Ezrin co-writing "The Trial".